aprilhgshin/Sentiment_Analysis/README.md

 - CSV files contain datasets used for analysis in the jupyter notebook.

 ## Data Source:
-~1000 Twitter postings from April 14, 2020 derived using Twitter's API.
+~1000 Twitter postings from April of 2020 are derived using Twitter's API.

 ## Methods:
 - Cleaned dataset by the following: